bootphon/contrastive-symmetry/README.md

 you will lose inventories (and in fact you should probably increase these values) at larger values of k.

+This list is going to be way larger than you need, because size, nfeat, sum\_fnpairs, and sum\_fbalance are far from complete in terms of defining a whole distance matrix.
+So you can use the script scripts/unique_geometries.sh to reduce the list substantially.

 How to print basic typological statistics (inventory size, feature probability of +, segment probability):